+50.3.
 Any auditor who has previously been appointed by resolution of Members shall be automatically reappointed each year at the annual meeting unless that auditor resigns or is removed and replaced with another auditor pursuant to an ordinary resolution by Members.

+Contact Person

+51.1.
+The Board must appoint at least one person to be the Society’s Contact Person, subject to such person(s) meeting the eligibility criteria set out in the Act.
+The Board must advise the Registrar of any change in the Contact Person or that person’s Contact Details.

 Part VII: Liquidation

 Distribution of surplus